 Where a person has admittedly acted as agent on a principal's behalf1 in any transaction, he is estopped from denying the rights which have accrued to his principal in consequence thereof, and from setting up any claims adverse thereto, whether in himself2 or third parties3.

-This rule applies in particular in the case of goods which have been entrusted to him4, or in respect of which he has acknowledged the title of his principal, whether in actual possession of them or not
+This rule applies in particular in the case of goods which have been entrusted to him4, or in respect of which he has acknowledged the title of his principal, whether

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 TAKE A FREE TRIAL